WNKY: News operation

 As the first commercial television station to launch in Bowling Green, WBKO has been a longtime leader according to Nielsen ratings.
 Even after the sign-on of WQQB in 1989, WBKO has remained the dominant outlet for south central Kentucky.
 However, it has also competed with Nashville stations transmitting into parts of the Bowling Green area.
 As the area's original Fox affiliate, WKNT's first newscasts began during the 1993 fall season; Warren County Close-Up was the title of the station's newscast for the beginning.
-Later, in 1995, the newscasts expanded when the station teamed up with Campbellsville-based WGRB (also a Fox affiliate at the time, but would later become WB/CW affiliate WBKI-TV, now a defunct station) to form a two-station cooperative local "network" to jointly produce a local newscast.
-This joint news department even employed local students from Western Kentucky University in varied aspects.
-However, by 1996, the newscasts ended due to low ratings on WKNT's part, due to WBKO's continued dominance in news ratings in the Bowling Green area, as well as financial difficulties; in 1995, the Associated Press filed a civil lawsuit against the station for back payments for the AP Newspower reports utilized by the station.
+Later, in 1995, the newscasts expanded when the station teamed up with Campbellsville-based WGRB (which was also a Fox affiliate at the time, but would later become WB/CW affiliate WBKI-TV, now a defunct station) to form a two-station cooperative local "network" to jointly produce a local newscast.
+This joint news department employed local students from Western Kentucky University in varied aspects.
+However, by 1996, the newscasts ended due to low ratings on WKNT's part, WBKO's continued dominance in news ratings in the Bowling Green area, as well as financial difficulties; in 1995, the Associated Press filed a civil lawsuit against the station for back payments for the AP Newspower reports utilized by the station.

 After the station's affiliation switch to NBC in March 2001, newscasts returned to the station's schedule when WNKY began simulcasting WSMV's 10 p.m. newscasts as part of a cooperative relationship between the two stations.
 These simulcasts lasted until the end of the 2002–03 television season, when they were replaced with syndicated programming.
 However, only the introduction originated from WNKY, and a WNKY logo covered WSMV's channel 4 logo.
 WNKY's commercials usually covered up the commercials run by WSMV.

 On September 10, 2005, WNKY slowly re-entered the market with an unusual weather-only approach.
 Instead of full newscasts, it offered weekday morning and nightly local weather forecast cut-ins provided through AccuWeather.
 It began airing five-minute First Look AccuWeather forecasts on weeknights.
 In December of that year, weekend weather forecasts were added to the schedule.